jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

 .. _s3p3:

 This section teaches you how to mask out unwanted portions of your image, such as the beamstop and bad detector pixels.
-It assumes you have just done :ref:`Part 1 <s3p1>` or :ref:`2 <s3p2>`.
-If not, open RAW as in Step 1 and set your data folder as in Step 6 of :ref:`Part 1 <s3p1>`.
+It assumes you have just done :ref:`Part 1 <s3p1>`.
+If not, open RAW as in Step 1 and set your data folder as in Step 8 of :ref:`Part 1 <s3p1>`.

 #.
-In the Files tab, select the **MT2_48_001_0000.tiff** file and click the show image button.
+In the Files tab, select the **water1_014_0001.tiff** file and click the show image button.

+    *   *Tip:* It's usually best to make a mask on a water or buffer image.
+If you do it on instrument background, which can be quite low, it can be hard to tell where the edges of the beamstop are.
+If you do it on a bright image, like a silver behenate or glassy carbon, you can get fooled by a small amount of bleed onto the pixels at the edge of the beamstop and not make a large enough mask.

 #.
-Set the image upper limit to 50.
+Set the image upper limit to 30 on a linear scale.

 #.
 Open the masking panel by clicking “Masking” in the Tools menu.

 #.
 Zoom in around the beamstop.

-    *   *Note:* The beamstop is the blue rectangular area on the left edge of the detector
+    *   *Note:* The beamstop is the blue bar in the upper right of the detector.

 #.
-Select the Pan tool and left click and drag the image to the right until you can
+Select the Pan tool and left click and drag the image to the left until you can
     see a blank (white) canvas to the left of the beamstop.

     |masking_panel_png|

 #.
-Click on the rectangle mask drawing button and click on a point in the white
+Click on the circle mask drawing button and click on a point at the center of
-    part of the canvas just above the edge of the beamstop.
+    the circular part of the beamstop.

 #.
-Move the cursor until the red outline of the rectangle covers the beamstop from
+Move the cursor until the red outline of the circle covers the beamstop.
+Click
-    top to bottom, and out to the right edge of the middle of the beamstop.
-Click again to make the rectangle mask.
+    again to make the circle mask.

-    *   *Note:* There will still be a bit of the beamstop at the bottom right edge that is not covered by this rectangle.

     *   *Tip:* If you mess up drawing the mask, click on the masked region (shaded red) and click your backspace/delete key to remove it.